bodong1987/Avalonia.PropertyGrid/README.md

 ``The data modeling module has been extracted into an independent project (PropertyModels) to facilitate the implementation of a project organization structure that separates data and performance.
 Therefore, after this version, you need to install two NUGET packages.``
 v11.0.6.2
 ``
-Set the SelectedObject property to obsolete.
+Set the `SelectedObject` property to obsolete.
 It is recommended to use the DataContext mechanism directly to provide data to the PropertyGrid;
 add custom property visibility filter support.
 ``
 v11.0.10.1
 ``
-SelectedObject property is deleted, please use DataContext directly.
+`SelectedObject` property is deleted, please use `DataContext` directly.
+``
+v11.1.1.1
+``
+There is no need to associate the bodong.PropertyModels Nuget package separately.
+You can automatically reference this package when you reference Avalonia.PropertyGrid.
+If you need to reference PropertyModels in your own data model project, please ensure that their version numbers are consistent with the version referenced by PropertyGrid.
 ``